qubist/expirify/README.md

 2. Change the path for `EXPIRING_DIR` to the directory where you want files to expire.

 ## Usage
 To make a new set of files that expire on a certain date, create a folder inside the expiring directory named the date you want them to expire in YYYY-MM-DD format.
 Expirify will delete them after this date and add an entry to the log.
+Caution: this deletion is permanent.
+For a safer solution, you can edit the script to move the expired files to a hidden directory and delete them manually.

 Here's an example expiring directory:
 ```